ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 export class AppModule {}
 ```

-Now you can use the State Class:
+Now you can use the state class:

 ```ts
 @NgModule({